7innovations/FixU-Mobile-Development/README.md

 # FixU Mobile Development

 FixU is a mobile application designed to help users detect and manage their mental health, with a specific focus on depression detection.
-The app utilizes deep learning algorithms, cloud integration, and an intuitive mobile interface to provide a seamless, user-friendly, and reliable experience.
+The app utilizes artificial neural network, cloud integration, and an intuitive mobile interface to provide a seamless, user-friendly, and reliable experience.

 ## Mobile Features Developed